 Adjusted Gross Income Limit

-There’s also a cap on adjusted gross income (AGI), which is found on Line 11 of your 2022 federal return (Form 1040).
+There’s also a cap on your adjusted gross income (AGI).
 However, the maximum AGI amounts are the same as the earned income limits in the table above.

 That makes sense for people who only have income from their job, since earned income and AGI are the same in that situation.
 However, for people with other types of income—such as investment income, IRA or 401(k) or distributions, taxable Social Security benefits, or other “unearned” income—the maximum AGI amounts are actually a separate limitation that must be satisfied.